 In October 2018, the Company entered into interest rate swap agreements to mitigate interest rate risk associated with an anticipated \$850,000 of future debt issuances to fund a portion of the Peoples Gas Acquisition and refinance a portion of the Company's borrowings.
+On April 24, 2019, the Company settled the interest rate swap agreements upon issuance of \$900,000 of long-term debt to be used to finance a portion of the purchase price of the Peoples Gas Acquisition and redeem \$313,500 of the Company's existing debt.
+The settlement resulted in a payment by the Company of \$83,520.

-The interest rate swaps do not qualify for hedge accounting and any changes in the fair value of the swaps was included in our earnings.
+The interest rate swaps did not qualify for hedge accounting and any changes in the fair value of the swaps was included in our earnings.
 The interest rate swaps were classified as financial derivatives used for non-trading activities.
-Other than the interest rate swaps, the Company has no other derivative instruments.
+Other than the interest rate swaps, the Company had no other derivative instruments.
 The Company recorded the fair value of the interest rate swaps by discounting the future net cash flows associated with the debt issuance and recognized either an asset or liability at the balance sheet date.